skai-oss/react-menu/README.md

 #### Seperator

-USe this component to divide the menu to left and right sections
+Use this component to divide the menu to left and right sections

 | Name                            | Type                  | Default                                          | Description
 |:-----                           |:-----                 |:-----                                            |:-----